Returning Student Housing Selection

 Click below for information about apartment configurations in Gateway, Evergreen and Southwood.

 LaRiviere Center offers residents one of the most unique opportunities available to them at Western New England University: living and learning in the same building.
 LaRiviere residents have the opportunity to live with friends as well as educate others on their interests in a productive and collaborative environment.
 This cooperative experience allows students the ability to develop and flourish as individuals, academic scholars, and student leaders.

 To live in the LaRiviere Center, students must apply for inclusion in the LaRiviere Center Program.
-Application materials and more information about living in LaRiviere can be found on the LaRiv website at the link below.
+Application materials and more information about living in LaRiviere can be found below.